-Estimate your take-home pay in Pennsylvania for 2026.
-The state levies income tax with a top rate of 3.07% (Flat rate of 3.07%).
-This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.
+Estimate your take-home pay in Pennsylvania.
+The state applies a single flat income tax rate of 3.07% to taxable wages, so every paycheck gives up the same share to state tax on top of federal withholding, Social Security, and Medicare.

 Pennsylvania Tax Snapshot